oberocks/obe-input-reset/README.md

 });
 ```

 If you have icon fonts available on your site, you can leverage your available font classes to use icons as your OBE Input Reset character.
-This is done by setting the option ```iconMode``` to ```true```, and including the necessary icon classes to specify the icon.
+This is done by setting the option ```iconMode``` to ```true```, and including the necessary icon classes to specify the icon with the ```iconClasses``` option.
 This example uses the [FontAwesome Library](http://fontawesome.io/):
 ```javascript
 $('input[name="example"]').obeInputReset({
 	iconMode: true,  // Expects: true | false (Default = "false")